Wondering how to become a successful blogger? Find out, from those who have already done it.

 My biggest struggle from the very beginning was that I knew literally nothing about blogging, running a business or anything at all.
 I was also working on very limited hours as a new mom.
 It took me quite a bit of time to learn the crucial lessons like SEO, Social Media presence, Technicalities of running a website and things of that nature that can be pretty time consuming. – Mom After Baby

-What has been your biggest breakthrough growing your blog?
+How to become a successful blogger: what has been your biggest breakthrough growing your blog?

 Sometimes, breakthroughs are big and dramatic, but just as often, success can be traced back to one or more small, strategic tweaks that add up over time.